Study-Master/Readme/JSON_API.md

 	"content":
 	{
 		"course_code": "CZ0001",
-		"question_setd":
+		"question_set":
 		[
 		{
 			"question_type": "short_answer_question",
-			"question":
+			"question_content":
 			{
-				"What is the name of this course?"
+				"question_description": "What is the name of this course?"
 			}
 		},
 		{
 			"question_type": "multiple_choice_question",
-			"question":
+			"question_content":
 			{
 				"question_description": "How much do you like this course?", "choices":
 				[
-					"choice_A": "Not at all",
+					"Not at all",
-					"choice_B": "So so",
+					"So so",
-					"choice_C": "Very much"
+					"Very much"
 				]
 			}